kc-aquino/Shade_Button/README.md

 # Shade_Button
-Shade Button: A sassy repository inspired by Rupaul's Drag Race, where you can "throw shade" by sharing witty comments and clever comebacks.
+- inspired by Rupaul's Drag Race, where you can "throw shade" by sharing witty comments and clever comebacks.

 ## Installation:
 1. Clone the repository.